28/JavaPOP3MailClient/README.md

 the standalone jar.
 The properties file must be in the same directory and on the same level as the jar.

+## Near future work

+Proper testing mechanism must be implemented.
+When this is done, 1.1 release will be made.

 ## License

 Distributed under GNU GENERAL PUBLIC LICENSE Version 2